 Any phone maker will tell you that the best way to charge your device is by using the first-party charger.
 That’s definitely true if you want to take advantage of fast charging features like OnePlus’ Warp charging or OPPO’s ultra-fast VOOC charging.

-As long as you do your research, there are plenty of good third-party alternatives though.
-These will likely be cheaper, may also offer some form of fast-charging capabilities, and can be more portable.
+As long as you do your research, there are plenty of good third-party alternatives, though.
+These will likely be cheaper, may also offer fast-charging capabilities, and can be more portable.
 Whether you’re looking for a replacement or an extra for travel or to keep in the office, there are many things to consider.

 What should you look for?